arshadbarves/rag-scrapper/README.md

-# Advanced Web Scraper for RAG/LLM Applications
+# RagScraper: Advanced Web Scraping for RAG/LLM Applications

 A production-ready web scraper designed specifically for extracting and processing content for Large Language Models (LLMs) and Retrieval-Augmented Generation (RAG) applications.
+RagScraper intelligently processes web content to make it ideal for training data and RAG systems.

 ## Features